6 min to complete

 SELECT * from heartrate_v4 WHERE pet_chip_id = 123e4567-e89b-12d3-a456-426655440b23 AND pet_name = 'Duke' AND heart_rate = 90;

-This succeeds this time, as the clustering columns are given in the correct order.
+This succeeds this time, as both clustering columns are used in the query.

 SELECT * from heartrate_v5 WHERE pet_chip_id = 123e4567-e89b-12d3-a456-426655440b23 LIMIT 10;